bhanuprasanna2001/ML_from_scratch/README.md

-# Thesis Prep
+# ML From Scratch

-I have started my thesis, so this is a short prep period of 30 days of revising concepts and implementing ML and DL Algorithms from scratch to brush up my knowledge.
+I have started my thesis, so this is a short prep period of 30 days of revising concepts and implementing ML from scratch to brush up my knowledge.

+TODO: Refactor code for clean practices.

+The DL from scratch is in a different repo.

 Completed Learning the following: